-“The incidence of eye injuries in organized sports is pretty small,” said Dr. Dennis Anderson, a Marshfield Clinic pediatric ophthalmologist.
+“The incidence of eye injuries in organized sports is pretty small,” said Dr. Asha Okorie, a Marshfield Clinic ophthalmologist.
 “Some sports require face guards and eye shields that protect athletes from those types of injuries.
 When they do happen, they’re pretty minor.”

 Most sports-related eye injuries happen in basketball, baseball, wrestling and racquet sports such as tennis or racquetball, where athletes are at risk for getting hit or poked in the eye.
 However, it’s more common to see serious eye injuries from recreational activities like paintball.